JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI) Shares Acquired by First Heartland Consultants Inc.

-First Heartland Consultants Inc. raised its position in shares of JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI – Get Rating) by 17.5% in the first quarter, Holdings Channel.com reports.
-The fund owned 84,499 shares of the company’s stock after acquiring an additional 12,606 shares during the quarter.
-First Heartland Consultants Inc.’s holdings in JPMorgan Equity Premium Income ETF were worth $4,614,000 at the end of the most recent reporting period.
+First Heartland Consultants Inc. lifted its position in shares of JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI – Get Rating) by 17.5% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 84,499 shares of the company’s stock after buying an additional 12,606 shares during the quarter.
+First Heartland Consultants Inc.’s holdings in JPMorgan Equity Premium Income ETF were worth $4,614,000 at the end of the most recent quarter.

-A number of other hedge funds have also made changes to their positions in JEPI.
-Private Advisor Group LLC acquired a new position in shares of JPMorgan Equity Premium Income ETF during the first quarter valued at approximately $375,000.
-PNC Financial Services Group Inc. raised its holdings in shares of JPMorgan Equity Premium Income ETF by 1,098.4% during the first quarter.
-PNC Financial Services Group Inc. now owns 18,552 shares of the company’s stock valued at $1,140,000 after acquiring an additional 17,004 shares during the last quarter.
-Synovus Financial Corp acquired a new position in shares of JPMorgan Equity Premium Income ETF during the first quarter valued at approximately $714,000.
-Cibc World Market Inc. raised its holdings in shares of JPMorgan Equity Premium Income ETF by 22.3% during the first quarter.
-Cibc World Market Inc. now owns 11,405 shares of the company’s stock valued at $700,000 after acquiring an additional 2,080 shares during the last quarter.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Private Advisor Group LLC purchased a new stake in JPMorgan Equity Premium Income ETF during the 1st quarter worth about $375,000.
+PNC Financial Services Group Inc. increased its position in JPMorgan Equity Premium Income ETF by 1,098.4% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 18,552 shares of the company’s stock worth $1,140,000 after purchasing an additional 17,004 shares in the last quarter.
+Synovus Financial Corp purchased a new stake in JPMorgan Equity Premium Income ETF during the 1st quarter worth about $714,000.
+Cibc World Market Inc. increased its position in JPMorgan Equity Premium Income ETF by 22.3% during the 1st quarter.
+Cibc World Market Inc. now owns 11,405 shares of the company’s stock worth $700,000 after purchasing an additional 2,080 shares in the last quarter.
 Finally, Blair William & Co.
-IL grew its position in shares of JPMorgan Equity Premium Income ETF by 10.9% in the first quarter.
+IL increased its position in JPMorgan Equity Premium Income ETF by 10.9% during the 1st quarter.
 Blair William & Co.
-IL now owns 8,901 shares of the company’s stock valued at $547,000 after purchasing an additional 878 shares in the last quarter.
+IL now owns 8,901 shares of the company’s stock worth $547,000 after purchasing an additional 878 shares in the last quarter.

 The JPMorgan Equity Premium Income ETF (JEPI) is an exchange-traded fund that is based on the S&P 500 index.
 The fund is an actively-managed fund that invests in large-cap US stocks and equity-linked notes (ELNs).
 It seeks to provide similar returns as the S&P 500 Index with lower volatility and monthly income.